 Women’s Missionary Union

-Missions Projects and Activities – WMU sponsors church wide mission projects for all generations.
+- Missions Projects and Activities – WMU sponsors church wide mission projects for all generations.
 They help sponsor the International Day lunch in the Fall and the Missionary Residence.
-Current events and activities are displayed at the WMU kiosk in the Atrium.
+Current events and activities are displayed at the WMU kiosk in the Flag Hallway.